Dental researcher starts study of narwhals’ vulnerability to COVID-19

 The virus that causes COVID-19 has also been found to spread from people to animals in some situations.

-But, based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low, the CDC said.
+But, based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low, the Centre for Disease Control said.

 More studies are needed to understand if and how different animals could be affected by COVID-19, the CDC said.

-Previous research has suggested that baleen and toothed whales could be susceptible to COVID-19.
+Previous research has already suggested that baleen and toothed whales could be susceptible to COVID-19.